ESMCI/cime/doc/source/users_guide/create-a-case.rst

    a%ne30np4_l%ne30np4_oi%gx1v6_r%r05_m%gx1v6_g%null_w%null

 refers to a model grid with a ne30np4 spectral element 1-degree atmosphere and land grids, gx1v6 Greenland pole 1-degree ocean and sea-ice grids, a 1/2 degree river routing grid, null wave and internal cism grids and an gx1v6 ocean mask.
 The alias for this grid is ne30_g16.
 Either the grid longname or alias can be used as input to **create_newcase**.

-CIME also permits users to introduce their own user defined grids (see `Adding a new user-defined grid <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_).
+CIME also permits users to introduce their own :ref:`<user defined grids <faq-user-defined-grid>`.

-All the out-of-the-box CIME5 release series model grids are listed in `grids <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.
-Upon clicking on any of the long names a pop up box will appear that provides more details of the model grid.

 Component grids (such as the atmosphere grid or ocean grid above) are denoted by the following naming convention: